Part-Time, Early Sept. – Nov. 3, 2020

 - Respectful of others; ability to build trusting, challenging relationships

-The Fairness Campaign is an equal opportunity/affirmative action employer and encourages applications from women, people of color, persons with disabilities, and LGBTQ+ individuals.
+The Fairness Campaign is an equal opportunity/affirmative action employer and encourages applications from women, people of color, people with disabilities, and LGBTQ+ individuals.